By Sarah Wilkinson

 becomes too hidden, too far below the surface to ever come back out.
 The

 years of training in what is socially appropriate take their toll.
+Singing

-embarrassment or humor.
 Further perpetuated by the media, singing becomes something to be nervous

 of.
 Something that a person is judged for.